survivejs/webpack-book/manuscript/output/03_multiple_pages.md

 * Set up a single configuration and extract the commonalities.
 The way you do this can differ depending on how you chunk it up.
 * If you follow the idea of [Progressive Web Applications](https://developers.google.com/web/progressive-web-apps/) (PWA), you can end up with either an **app shell** or a **page shell** and load portions of the application as it is used.

-In practice, you may find more dimensions.
+In practice, you have more dimensions.
 For example, you have to generate i18n variants for pages.
 These ideas grow on top of the basic approaches.

 ## Generating Multiple Pages